Teacher: Miss Gordon

-Teaching Assistants: Mr Matthew Acs, Miss Helen Crawford and Miss Yvonne Lally.
+Teaching Assistants: Mr Acs, Miss Thomas and Miss Orr

 At The Grange we believe that it is crucial to work in partnership with parents and carers.
 There is an expectation that you will support us by ensuring that your child completes the tasks that we set as homework.

-Obviously the level of your engagement will depend on your child’s age but we expect you take an active part in all aspects of homework and, where necessary, indicate that you have monitored the completion of it (e.g. by signing the Home/ School Reading Record Book.)
+Obviously the level of your engagement will depend on your child’s age but we expect you to take an active part in all aspects of homework. and where necessary, indicate that you have monitored the completion of it (e.g. by signing the Home/ School Reading Record Book)

-The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and very rewarding for all concerned.
-Best results are achieved when homework in not done at the last minute but has a fixed time in a child’s established home routine.
-Short, sharp periods of activity are preferable to prolonged periods of study where concentration can be lost.
+The routines of reading everyday, learning spellings and multiplication tables etc. can be great fun and very rewarding for all concerned.
+Best results are achieved when homework is not done at the last minute but has a fixed time in a child’s established home routine.
+Short, sharp period of activity are preferable to prolonged periods of study where concentration can be lost.

 Effective learning and consolidation of learning cannot happen in an environment with lots of distractions (e.g. television etc.) Please give some thought to where your child works at home.

 The following links will take you to Espresso and Purple Mash.
 Both contain numerous resources for supporting your child in all areas of the school curriculum.
-Individual log in details can be found in children's reading records.
-For further information about the curriculum please go to the Curriculum section of the school website.
+Individual log in details were sent home , if you no longer have these please feel free to e-mail and I will forward logins to you.

 Please feel free to e-mail me for log in details for any of the websites below between the following times 9am-4pm Mon-Fri, my email is: firstname.lastname@example.org